Arboviruses

 The type of assay(s) performed will depend on the time from illness onset to specimen collection.

-For detailed information on screening and testing pregnant women and their infants for Zika, click here to view the Zika Virus Guidance page
+For detailed information on screening and testing pregnant people and their infants for Zika, click here to view the Zika Virus Guidance page.

 The following laboratory results can help confirm diagnosis: